lishiyo/frontier-tower-coordination-bot/memory-bank/projectbrief.md

         *   Constructs a prompt for the LLM (e.g., OpenAI) including retrieved context and the user's question.
         *   Sends prompt to LLM, gets the answer, and DMs it to the user, citing sources/snippets.
         * (Future enhancement: RAG could be made channel-aware if documents are associated with specific channels).

+8.  **Intelligent Help (LLM-Powered - DM to Bot):**
+    *   User DMs bot: `/help <natural language question about bot usage>`
+        *   Example: `/help how do I find the ID for a document I added?`
+        *   Example: `/help what's the command to see the results of a vote?`
+    *   Bot:
+        *   Parses the question from the `/help` command.
+        *   Retrieves the content of `bot_commands.md` (or an equivalent structured representation of commands and their descriptions).
+        *   Constructs a prompt for an LLM, providing the user's question and the command documentation as context.
+The prompt will ask the LLM to explain how the user can achieve their goal by referencing specific commands and their usage.
+        *   Sends the prompt to the LLM, gets the explanatory answer, and DMs it to the user.

 **IV.
 Future: Personalized Recommendations**